 - 2018 Bakker, K., L. Harris, N. Joe, and R. Simms.
 (2018).
 “Indigenous Peoples and Water Governance in Canada: Regulatory Injustice and Prospects for Reform.”
 In Water Justice, ed.
 R. Boelens et al., Cambridge: Cambridge University Press, 193-209.

 - 2017 Bakker, K. 2017.
 “The Business of Water.”
 In Oxford Handbook of Water Politics and Water Policy, ed.
 K. Conca and E. Weinthal.
 Oxford: Oxford University Press.

-- 2017 Zwarteween, M., R. Ahlers, and K. Bakker.
+- 2017 Ahlers, R., Zwarteween, M. and K. Bakker.
 2017.
 “Large Dam Development: From Trojan Horse to Pandora’s Box.”
-In Megaprojects and Risk: An Anatomy of Ambition, ed.
+In The Oxford Handbook of Megaproject Management, ed.
 Bent Flyvbjerg, Nils Bruzelius, and Werner Rothengatter.
 556 – 576, Oxford: Oxford University Press.